MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

 ## Create a user and assign a license

+Use this procedure if you haven't already created users and assigned licenses.
+If you've already done this step, you can skip to the next procedure.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/homepage), select **Users** > **Active users**, and then select **Add a user**.

+2. In the **Set up the basics** screen enter the first name, last name, display name, and username.

+3. Under **Password settings**:

+   1. Select whether you want to have the password automatically generated or whether you want to create the password yourself.

+   2. Select whether you want to require the user to change their password when they first sign in.

+   3. Select whether you want to send the password in email.

+   4. Select **Next**.

+4. In the **Assign product licenses** screen, select a location, and then select the check box next to **Dynamics 365 Guides** if it's not already selected, and then select **Next**.

+5. In the **Optional** settings screen, add roles or profile info if you want, and then select **Next**.

-2. Enter the user information, select licenses, and then select **Add**.
+6. Review the settings, and then select **Finish adding**, and then select **Close**.

+>[!TIP]
-To add multiple users, see bulk add users to Office 365 groups.
+>To add multiple users, see bulk add users to Office 365 groups.

-More information: Add users individually to Office 365 - Admin Help

 ## Create a security group and add members to the security group